acse-2020/FAQ/contributing.md

 pull request.
 If you have both a question and a proposed answer that you are ready for reviewers to read and comment on, open the pull request as ready for review.

+If you want to be actively involved with managing and reviewing your pull request, you are encouraged to add yourself as a reviewer on the upper right hand side of your pull request page on github.com.

 ## Answering open questions

 Open the [list of open, draft pull requests](https://github.com/acse-2020/FAQ/pulls?q=is%3Apr+is%3Aopen+draft%3Atrue).